-- 4) Tree Protection in the SPEA -The proposed development will remove one existing trees but will not encroach on any existing tree root protection zones.
-Compensation for the removal of this tree is covered within the restoration planting plan (see attached). - 5) Encroachment in the SPEA As the proposed development is a hardship and most of the property is within the 15 m SPEA, there is proposed encroachment into the SPEA setback due to the demolition of the existing cabin and the construction of a new single-family home. - 6) Sediment and erosion during construction Sediment delivery is not anticipated to be a significant problem as the areas of development are relatively flat.
+- 4) Tree Protection in the SPEA -The proposed development will not remove any existing trees and will not encroach on any existing tree root protection zones. - 5) Encroachment in the SPEA As the proposed development is a hardship and most of the property is within the 15 m SPEA, there is proposed encroachment into the SPEA setback due to the demolition of the existing cabin and the construction of a new single-family home. - 6) Sediment and erosion during construction Sediment delivery is not anticipated to be a significant problem as the areas of development are relatively flat.
 However, in an abundance of caution, a silt fence will be installed as shown in the site plan. - 7) Stormwater Management Resulting stormwater will be directed to a rock pit. - 8) VE has determined that the location of the active floodplain/stream boundary is located in the area noted in the site plan and ensures that the SPEA starts at the edge of this feature.
 VE determined that the active floodplain/stream boundary is located along the edge of the rock wall / edge of manicured grass area.
 The rock wall is intact and the area above and behind the wall has not eroded indicating that flooding with wave action is not commonly above and beyond the rock wall.
 Therefore, the stream channel at this location would not be considered dynamic such that the area above the wall is typically flooded.
 As such VE feels that the location of the stream boundary / active floodplain is sufficient in protecting the SPEA as well as the development.